US ending 'wet foot, dry foot' policy for Cubans

 The decision was likely Obama's last move in his historic dealings with Cuba.
 In 2014, he reopened ties to the island nation after a half-century of frozen diplomatic ties.

-The Cuban government has been informed of the decision to end the controversial policy towards Cuban refugees, according to a senior Cuban government official.
+"I think it's a good idea," said Leahy, long a proponent of thawing relations between the US and Cuba.
+"We were telling the rest of the world they were different, and I don't think that was the right thing to do."

-On Thursday, a senior administration official said the US Department of Homeland Security would eliminate the policy that made Cuban nationals eligible for resident status within one year of arriving in the US.
+The Cuban government was informed of the decision to end the controversial policy towards Cuban refugees, according to a senior Cuban government official.

-Instead, the US government will consider residency requests from these Cubans in the same way other migrants are processed when they arrive into the country.
+The US government will now consider residency requests from these Cubans in the same way other migrants are processed when they arrive into the country.

-The Department of Homeland Security has also eliminated a policy for Cuban medical professionals known as the Cuban Medical Professional Parole Program, according to a senior administration official.
+The Department of Homeland Security has also eliminated a policy for Cuban medical professionals known as the Cuban Medical Professional Parole Program, according to an agency statement.

 DHS is also eliminating an exemption that previously prevented the use of expedited removal proceedings for Cuban nationals apprehended at ports of entry or near the border.

-The existing Cuban Family Reunification Parole Program is not affected by this announcement and remains in effect, the official said.
+The existing Cuban Family Reunification Parole Program is not affected by this announcement and remains in effect.

-Since Obama announced the new US policies toward Cuba, a surge of migrants has fled the island for the US.
-Many expected the "wet foot, dry foot" policy to be altered as part of the new ties between Washington and Havana.
+Following the thawing of relations between the Cold War enemies, Cubans, afraid the policy would soon end, began leaving the island in greater numbers.

 The number of Cuban migrants entering the US doubled from 2014 to 2015, when relations were reestablished.